LYNNFIELD BOARD OF ASSESSORS

 HOW TO FILE FOR AN ABATEMENT

-The calendar year 2016 is drawing to a close and the Town will be mailing its actual tax bills (i.e. 3rd quarter) for the Fiscal Year 2017 property taxes.
+The Town of Lynnfield mailes its 3rdquarter tax bill in the final weeks of December.
 Questions may arise from concerned taxpayers that need to be addressed.
 At this time of the year, after the new values, new tax rates and in anticipation of moderately increased tax bills, questions center on abatements and filing for relief.
 In any mass appraisal, errors can appear that affect value; such as an error in measuring the building, or the inclusion in the descriptive data of items which do not exist, or the misstatement of location or area attributes.
 Massachusetts General Laws provide the taxpayer an opportunity to contest an assessed value on a specific parcel.
 The following is a description of the abatement process, including when to file and what to do to increase the likelihood that an abatement will be granted.

 Most people think that it is the change in overall values that affects the tax bill.
 That is not the case.
 In actuality, values on all single-family dwellings could decrease or increase in value; but as long as the tax levy for the Town stays the same, the individual tax bills on each property would change based on the new tax rate per thousand.
 It is the town’s need to raise money to provide services to the taxpayers that establishes the tax burden on the entire town, the estimated market values of individual dwellings and new tax rate allocates that burden to the individual taxpayer.